 In addition, it will complement their other studies by developing general skills such as the ability to analyse, synthesise, make inferences, order facts and present opinions.

-Assessment: First Language English is assessed through both examination and coursework.
+Assessment: First Language English is assessed through examination only.

 Examination Length of Exam Weighting

-Reading and Writing (unseen) 2 hours 50%
+Paper 1 (Reading) 2 hours 50%

-Coursework - three essays of between 500 and 800 words each 50%
+Paper 2 (Writing) 2 hours 50%